epi-project/brane-documentation/user-guide/src/branescript/introduction.md

 ## Nexts
 In the [next chapter](./statements.md), we will dive in to statements of BraneScript, which will show the basic constructs you may use.
 Then, in the [chapter after that](./expressions.md), we will examine BraneScript's expressions.
-Finally, we will consider its [data types](./types.md).
-The last chapter may be most relevant if you're writing packages.
+Finally, we will consider its [data types](./types.md), and in a separate chapters its [builtin functions and classes](./builtins.md).